bhnord/activities/README.md

 🎉 Join Us for Families First FEST! 🎉Get ready for an unforgettable day of fun, connection, and community at Families First FEST—a FREE & OPEN TO ALL event!
 <a href="https://www.families-first.org/families-firstfest/" target="_blank">info link</a>

+### Courageous Sailing Open House @ Jamacia Pond

+**06/07 11:00AM - 06/07 02:00PM @ Pond Boathouse**
+Courageous Sailing Open House @ Jamacia PondJoin us on the water for our open house!
+<a href="https://www.signupgenius.com/go/5080949A8A928A5FA7-56863058-courageous#/" target="_blank">info link</a>

 ### Summer Sipper

 **06/07 12:00PM - 06/07 08:00PM @ Short Path Distillery**
 KICKOFF SUMMER WITH US!Join us as we celebrate the start of summer with our epic annual street party — one of our biggest events of the year!
 <a href="https://www.eventbrite.com/e/1371359094969?aff=oddtdtcreator" target="_blank">info link</a>

-### Courageous Sailing Open House @ Jamacia Pond

-**06/07 11:00AM - 06/07 02:00PM @ Pond Boathouse**
-Courageous Sailing Open House @ Jamacia PondJoin us on the water for our open house!
-<a href="https://www.signupgenius.com/go/5080949A8A928A5FA7-56863058-courageous#/" target="_blank">info link</a>

 ### Eid Al-Adha Qurban Potluck Picnic

 **06/07 12:00PM - 06/07 03:30PM @ Charles River Reservation Park**
-Event:   QURBAN PICNIC (POTLUCK)Date:    Saturday, Jun 7, 2025Time:    12.
+Due to weather conditions,The picnic location has changed!
 <a href="https://www.turkicstan.org" target="_blank">info link</a>

-### Adaptive Recreation Fair
+### Adaptive Recreation Fair-CANCELLED

 **06/07 10:00AM - 06/07 03:00PM @ Herter Park/Artesani Playground**
 Join DCR’s Universal Access Program and other adaptive recreation organizations for an accessible and inclusive day of fun and networking along the Charles River!